-The event starts early Saturday morning March 25 and goes through Sunday afternoon, all full of activities for all ages.
+The event starts Saturday morning March 25 and goes through Sunday afternoon, all full of activities for all ages.
 This is also the first public event at the barn at Rippavilla.

 While on site, visitors can also tour the mansion and stop by the Spring Hill Bakery located in the gift shop.

 Admission for the show only is $5 for anyone 13 or older, and $2 for kids.

 To get into the show and get a mansion tour it is $10 for ages 13 and up, $7 for under 13 and free for ages 5 and under.